CapoMK/regional-map-/README.md

 ## 24.9.2021
 Today we started looking into Python and 'Pandas', in order to import excel files (our data for the project) into python, and from there, to our map.
+We downloaded Anaconda and Pandas and used some time to familiarize ourselves with these.
+We also tried to find some more open data that we could use and implement onto our map.
+Familiarizing ourselves with new platforms takes surprisingly a lot of time.